-- Access and participation: Reducing barriers that prevent people with disabilities from engaging with facilities, services, and resources, both as audiences and participants. - Arts and cultural practice: Enhancing access to arts and cultural funding, presentation opportunities, professional development, and career pathways for artists with disabilities. - Audience development: Raising the profile of artists with disabilities to increase visibility and recognition. - Strategic development: Ensuring that the needs and aspirations of people with disabilities are considered and addressed in the creation of policies and programs.
+- Access and participation: Reducing barriers that prevent people with disabilities from engaging with facilities, services, and resources, both as audiences and participants. - Arts and cultural practice: Enhancing access to arts and cultural funding, presentation opportunities, professional development, and career pathways for artists with disabilities. - recognition.